Deepak Chopra: Legal actions

 In May 1991, the Journal of the American Medical Association (JAMA) published an article by Chopra and two others on Ayurvedic medicine and TM.
 JAMA subsequently published an erratum stating that the lead author, Hari M. Sharma, had undisclosed financial interests, followed by an article by JAMA associate editor Andrew A. Skolnick which was highly critical of Chopra and the other authors for failing to disclose their financial connections to the article subject.
 Several experts on meditation and traditional Indian medicine criticized JAMA for accepting the "shoddy science" of the original article.
 Chopra and two TM groups sued Skolnick and JAMA for defamation, asking for $194 million in damages, but the case was dismissed in March 1993.

 After Chopra published his book, Ageless Body, Timeless Mind (1993), he was sued for copyright infringement by Robert Sapolsky for having used, without proper attribution, "five passages of text and one table" displaying information on the endocrinology of stress.
 An out-of-court settlement resulted in Chopra correctly attributing material that was researched by Sapolsky.

-Select bibliography
+Select publications

 According to publishers HarperCollins, Chopra has written more than 80 books which have been translated into more than 43 languages, including numerous New York Times bestsellers in both fiction and nonfiction categories.
 His book The Seven Spiritual Laws of Success was on The New York Times Best Seller list for 72 weeks.